wur-bioinformatics/introduction-to-bioinformatics/week5.md

 :alt: qPCR amplification graph
 :align: right
 :name: w5f26
-Amplification plot of a DNA
+Amplification plot of a DNA \
-fragment in a qPCR reaction.
+fragment in a qPCR reaction. \
-Cq corresponds to the cycle
+Cq corresponds to the cycle \
-were fluorescence passes the
+were fluorescence passes the \
-detection threshold.
+detection threshold. \
 From: BioRAD website
 :::
+Just like the study of genomes, transcriptomics has greatly benefitted from technological developments that allowed an increase in throughput and sensitivity of measurements.

 Northern blots and differential displays were superseded by qPCR (quantitative PCR) and microarrays.  qPCR is a form of PCR with the formal name of quantitative real-time PCR (abbreviated as qPCR, whereas RT-PCR